KyeOnDiscord/pro-swapper-wiki/wiki.md

 # Swapper Not Opening

 If the swapper isn't opening:
 Turn off your anti virus, turn off real time protection from Windows security.
-If the swapper is still not opening try putting it in a different folder (or your desktop) If there is a .NET error or something like that try installing the 4.6.1 .NET framework [here](https://dotnet.microsoft.com/download/dotnet-framework/net461 "Microsoft's .NET 4.6.1 framework")
+(Most people have their anti virus on) If the swapper is still not opening try putting it in a different folder (or your desktop) If there is a .NET error or something like that try installing the 4.6.1 .NET framework [here](https://dotnet.microsoft.com/download/dotnet-framework/net461 "Microsoft's .NET 4.6.1 framework")